gandhi-jay/friendly-broccoli/README.md

 - The URL that was blocked
 - A random YouTube video (embedded via a hosted bridge page)
 - A motivational quote (from the API or local list)
-- An animated particle canvas that reacts to cursor movement
+- A Three.js 3D particle animation that reacts to cursor movement

 ### Blocklist Patterns